bceverly/sysmanage-agent/README.md

 ## License

-This project is licensed under the BSD 2-Clause License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU Affero General Public License v3.0 - see the [LICENSE](LICENSE) file for details.

 ## Support